 Misrepresentation of Living Individuals as Deceased

-Credit agencies sometimes commit this type of mistake when one creditor mistakenly reports you as deceased (sometimes because of the death of a spouse or joint account holder), and the agency then compounds the error by marking your entire file as deceased.
+Credit agencies sometimes commit this type of mistake when one creditor mistakenly reports you as dead, and the agency then compounds the error by marking your entire file as deceased.
+This can sometimes happen because of the death of a spouse or a joint account holder.

 This is a serious error that requires immediate action.
 Our San Jose credit report lawyers can ensure that your report is corrected, and explore filing a lawsuit to get you the compensation you deserve for this error.